wso2/ansible-apim/README.md

 Then, update the hostname in dev/host_vars/apim_1.yml with ansible_host, 172.28.128.4

 Run the following command to run the scripts.
+Use `-K` to provide a password to become root.
+Configure `become_method:` in `ansible.cfg` when using an alternative to
+`sudo`.
+If your host allows passwordless `sudo`, then omit the `-K` argument.

-`ansible-playbook -i dev site.yml`
+`ansible-playbook -K -i dev site.yml`

 If you need to alter the configurations given, please change the parameterized values in the yaml files under `group_vars` and `host_vars`.